How does the treatment work?

 Are there any side effects?

 After treatment the area may feel warm for a few hours.
 Rarely some delicate skin areas such as the cheeks or décolleté can be red and slightly swollen for up to 48 hours.
-Though very rare, there is a chance a small blister may form and there could be temporary lightening or darkening of the skin.

 How long does each treatment take?